(888) 552-6760 SCHEDULE AN APPOINTMENT

 Tobacco products include cigarettes, cigars, pipe tobacco, chewing tobacco, snuff, snus, hookah tobacco and more.
 In 2019, almost 14 percent of U.S. adults smoked cigarettes.
 Electronic cigarettes (e-cigs) and vape products are also classified as tobacco products by the U.S. Food and Drug Administration (FDA).

-The health effects of tobacco products on the world population are enormous.
+The worldwide health effects of tobacco products are enormous.
 Globally, tobacco use causes about 7 million deaths per year.
-In the United States, smoking is the leading cause of preventable death, according to the Centers for Disease Control and Prevention.
+In the United States, smoking is the leading cause of preventable death, according to the U.S. Centers for Disease Control and Prevention.

-Smoking may lead to the following health conditions:
+Smoking may lead to the health conditions listed below.

 • Cancer